IbrahimAbedghane/Final-BattleShips/README.md

 - Graphical User Interfact: Develop a GUI version using external libraries
 - Save and Load Game:Implement functionality to save the game state and load it later.
 - Network Multiplayer: Allow two players to play against each other over a network.

+## License

+This project is open-source and is available on Heroku

+## Contact Information

+For any questions, suggestions or contributions please contact:
+- Name: [Ibrahim Abedghane]
+- Email: [abedghaneibrahim94@gmail.com]

+Enjoy the game and happy hunting!